camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

    2. Recreate batch operations in Operate.
 4. Follow the [operational procedure](./../../operational-guides/multi-region/dual-region-ops.md#failback) to recreate a new permanent region that will become your new passive region.

-### Passive region loss
+### Passive Region Loss

-The loss of the passive region means the workflow engine will stop processing due to the loss of the quorum.
+When the **passive region** is lost, the workflow engine will stop processing due to the loss of quorum.
+To resolve this, the following high-level steps must be taken:

-The following high-level steps need to be taken in case of passive region loss:

-- Follow the [operational procedure](./../../operational-guides/multi-region/dual-region-ops.md#failover) to temporarily recover from the region loss and unblock the workflow engine.
+1. **Temporary Recovery**: To unblock the workflow engine and temporarily recover from the region loss, follow the [operational failover procedure](./../../operational-guides/multi-region/dual-region-ops.md#failover).
-- Follow the [operational procedure](./../../operational-guides/multi-region/dual-region-ops.md#failback) to recreate a new permanent region that will become your new passive region.
+2. **Permanent Recovery**: Create a new passive region to replace the lost one by following the [operational failback procedure](./../../operational-guides/multi-region/dual-region-ops.md#failback).

-Unlike the active region loss, no data will be lost, nor will any traffic require rerouting.
+Unlike an active region loss, the loss of the passive region does not cause data loss, nor does it require traffic rerouting.

 ### Disaster Recovery

-Based on all the limitations and requirements, you can consider the **Recovery Point Objective (RPO)** and **Recovery Time Objective (RTO)** in case of a disaster recovery to help with the risk assessment.
+When assessing disaster recovery strategies, it's important to consider the **Recovery Point Objective (RPO)** and **Recovery Time Objective (RTO)** to gauge potential data loss and downtime.

-The **Recovery Point Objective (RPO)** is the maximum tolerable data loss measured in time.
+- **Recovery Point Objective (RPO)**: Defines the maximum tolerable data loss, measured in time.
+For **Operate**, **Tasklist**, and **Zeebe**, the **RPO** is **0**, meaning no data loss is acceptable.

-The **Recovery Time Objective (RTO)** is the time to restore services to a functional state.
+- **Recovery Time Objective (RTO)**: Refers to the time needed to restore services to a functional state.
+For dual-region setups, the RTOs differ based on the recovery process:

-For Operate, Tasklist, and Zeebe the **RPO** is **0**.

-The **RTO** can be considered for the **failover** and **failback** procedures, both resulting in a functional state.

-- **failover** has an **RTO** of **< 1** minute to restore a functional state, excluding DNS considerations.
+  - **Failover**: Has an **RTO** of less than 1 minute to restore functionality, excluding DNS adjustments.
-- **failback** has an **RTO** of **5 + X** minutes to restore a functional state, where X is the time it takes to back up and restore Elasticsearch.
-This timing is highly dependent on the setup and chosen [Elasticsearch backup type](https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshots-register-repository.html#ess-repo-types).
+  - **Failback**: Has an **RTO** of **5 + X** minutes, where **X** is the time it takes to back up and restore **Elasticsearch**.
+The backup time varies based on the type of backup chosen, as outlined in [Elasticsearch's backup guide](https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshots-register-repository.html#ess-repo-types).

-  During our automated tests, the reinstallation and reconfiguration of Camunda 8 takes 5 minutes.
-This can serve as a general guideline for the time required, though your experience may vary depending on your available resources and familiarity with the operational procedure.
+During automated testing, reinstallation and reconfiguration of **Camunda 8** typically takes about 5 minutes.
+This serves as a general guideline, though actual times may vary based on your setup, resource availability, and experience with the operational procedure.

 :::info

-The described minutes for the **Recovery Time Objective** are estimated and may differ due to the manual steps involved.
+The RTO times mentioned are estimates and may vary depending on the specific environment and any manual steps involved.
 :::

 ## Guides

+To build a robust multi-region setup and safeguard your operations, make sure to review following guides:

 - Familiarize yourself with our [Amazon Elastic Kubernetes Service (EKS) setup guide](/self-managed/setup/deploy/amazon/amazon-eks/dual-region.md).
 This showcases an example blueprint setup in AWS by utilizing the managed EKS and VPC peering for a dual-region setup with Terraform.
-  - The concepts in the guide are mainly cloud-agnostic and the guide can be adopted to other cloud providers.
+  - The concepts in the guide are mainly cloud-agnostic and the guide can be adopted to any other cloud providers.
 - Familiarize yourself with the [operational procedure](./../../operational-guides/multi-region/dual-region-ops.md) to understand how to proceed in the case of a total region loss and how to prepare yourself to ensure smooth operations.